 Instructions

-• Peel the sweet potatoes with a hand peeler.
+• Slice the potatoes.
+Peel the sweet potatoes with a hand peeler.
 Then slice and dice the potatoes into 1-inch to 1 ½-inch chunks.

-• Bring a large pot of water to boil on high heat.
+• Boil the potatoes.
+Bring a large pot of water to boil on high heat.
 Place the sweet potatoes into the pot and cook them for 20 to 30 minutes, or until the potatoes are fork tender.
 Drain the potatoes over a colander.

-• Then, pour the butter and milk into the mixture and continue mixing until creamy.
+• Final mixing.
+Then, pour the butter and milk to the mixture and continue mixing until creamy.
 Season with salt and pepper.

-• Scoop the mashed sweet potatoes into a bowl, sprinkle with chopped parsley and serve!
+• Serve.
+Scoop the mashed sweet potatoes into a bowl, sprinkle with chopped parsley and serve!

 Lisa’s Tips

-• To create a more creamier consistency, use a food processor, hand mixer, or stand mixer to blend.
+• Create a creamier consistency by using a food processor, hand mixer, or stand mixer to blend.

-• To make it dairy-free, you can swap butter for ghee as well as use any type of nut milk.
+• Make it dairy-free by swapping butter for ghee or using any type of nut milk.

 Nutrition